pipparichter/selenobot/README.md

 ## Requirements

 Prior to installing `selenobot`, you must have a version of Python, as well as Miniconda or Anaconda to manage the Python environment.
-For performing homology clustering on the sequence data, you must also have the CD-HIT tool installed.
+For performing homology clustering on the sequence data, you must also have the CD-HIT (V 4.8.1) tool installed.
 This software can be downloaded at [this link](https://sites.google.com/view/cd-hit).

 ## Installation